28 November 2007

 the day actually started very early when the sun was not even up...after my short night taking care of Mischu, I woke up at 6am to leave around 7...it was freezing...literally...

-it's only the second time this year that froze...
+it's the second frost this year...
 I even had to clean the front window of the car to be able to drive...

-so, from the funnel they come through this thing...where they get washed and cleaned from leaves and other stuff...
+from the big funnel they come through this map where they get washed and cleaned from leaves and other stuff...

 then they fall on this big container that takes them into another machine...